David-SKB/OnlineNewspaper/README.md

 LINK --> http://dailystatistacks-ismail.apps.devcloud.eecs.qmul.ac.uk/

-Description:	Your	task	is	to	develop	a	basic	web	application	for	an	online	newspaper using	the	Django	framework.
+Description:	The	task was	to	develop	a	basic	web	application	for	an	online	newspaper using	the	Django	framework.
 The	site	should	provide	the	following	basic	functionalities:
 1. News	articles	should	be	categorised	into	sections,	e.g.	Sports,	Business,	etc.
 2. Users	have	the	option	of	creating	a	personal	account	and	are	able	to	login	and	logout.